rcaraway/HappyPath/README.md

 # HappyPath key tenants:
 1. Prioritize Speed of development & stability.
-2. Are not flexible by design.
+2. Focuses on the happy path: get it done easy & fast.
+3. Are only flexible as a secondary priority.
 Get it up and running fast.
 Fork to customize.

-3. Focuses on the happy path: get it done easy & fast.
+Some of the components are ours, and some are made from other that fit our criteria.

 ## Directory:
-- Visual Basics:
+- Visual Components:
     - [Show Toast mesages](https://github.com/rcaraway/HappyToast)
     - [Show full screen loading](https://github.com/rcaraway/HappyLoader)
 - Data Persistence